-Noise (non-antisocial behaviour) can often be described as 'living noise' and constitutes activity that would be considered part of everyday life.
-We recognise that this activity can still impact customers and are committed to trying to work with all parties, and where appropriate partners, to find appropriate solutions to noise issues which aren't managed within our ASB policy.
-Similarly, there may be instances where there is no action we can take, as the activity, action or behaviour is considered general living noise and part of everyday life.
+Please note that drug possession is a criminal offence and should always be reported to Police Scotland as such.
+We deal with convictions of drug dealing under our Antisocial Behaviour Policy.
+The element we are referring to within this policy is in relation to smells attributed with drug use and includes visible drug taking, drug paraphernalia and smells of drugs.
+We are recognising here that we receive reports of the smell associated with cannabis which causes concerns from a neighbourhood management perspective and have therefore included this in the list of concerns identified.
+Noise (non-antisocial behaviour) can often be described as 'living noise' and constitutes activity that can be considered part of everyday life.
+We recognise that this activity can still impact customers and are committed to trying to work with all parties, and where appropriate partners, to find appropriate solutions to noise issues which aren't considered ASB noise or managed within the remit of our ASB policy.
+It is important to note that there may be instances where there is no action we can or should take, as the noise is considered general living noise and part of everyday life.
+We will always seek to engage with all parties involved in the noise (non-antisocial behaviour) concerns raised to attempt to find the most appropriate solution for all.